 5. Personalized product recommendations

 Amazon has long offered product recommendations based on prior browsing behavior.
-This kind of personalization can increase sales by 6-10%.
-According to MarketingProfs, businesses offering personalized web experiences increase sales by an average by 19%.
+This kind of e-commerce personalization can increase sales by 6-10%.
+According to MarketingProfs, businesses offering personalized web experiences increase sales by an average of 19%.

 Here are a few ways you can apply e-commerce product recommendations to increase visitor-to-customer conversion rates.